termsurf/tree/readme.md

 ### Conclusion

 That is all there is to it!
 It is a simple way of defining trees of text, allowing for template variables inside text, and for basic primitives.
 It is then up to you to figure out what you want to do with it.
 Take a look at the [base](https://github.com/drumworkteam/base) project for the work we are doing to build a programming language environment on top of Link Text.
+A primitive Link Text parser is [here](https://github.com/lancejpollard/link-parser.js), which converts it into a simple tree.

 ### Syntax Highlighter Installation